-This beach area is really popular with most people traveling to Vietnam because it’s so gorgeous.
-In addition to the ocean, there are red sand dunes and white sand dunes that you can dune buggy, sled, kitesurf, etc on.
+Mũi Né is a beautiful beach town, and is many travelers’ favorite part about Vietnam.
+You’ll find gorgeous red and white sand dunes, and activities like dune buggying, sledding, and kitesurfing.
 There’s also a river you can walk through called the Fairy Stream that ends in a waterfall, and if you drive an hour away, you can hike up Tà Cú Mountain.
 This site talks about all the different types of activities.

-It’s a bit further than the other two and there’s so much to do, so you’ll definitely need a whole weekend.
+It’s a bit further than the other two and there’s so much to do, so you’ll definitely need at least the weekend.

 Note: Da Lat is another popular adventurous place with hiking, waterfalls, and canyoning, but I haven’t been here even, though it’s on the bucket list!
 For more information on what to do, check this post out.

-For the people who want both relaxing and adventuring
+For people who want both relaxing and adventuring

 Distance from HCMC: ~388 km

-This island is a popular getaway, and I can see why- you can do both relaxing and adventuring in one place!
+Phú Quốc is a popular island getaway, where you can do both relaxing and adventuring in one place!
 We rented motorbikes to get around the island.
 If you don’t have a license, it may be okay- this is an actual quote from the lady we rented from: “avoid the police, and you’ll be fine.”